On-Premises Kubernetes Cost Monitoring

 Via Email

-Kubecost Email Notification Kubecost Email Notification
+Kubecost Email Notification

 Via Slack

-Kubecost Slack Notification Kubecost Slack Notification
+Kubecost Slack Notification

 Conclusion

 A public cloud provider meters the costs of a hosted Kubernetes cluster so you can know your exact hourly spending and stop it when you would like.
-On the other hand, the sunk cost of a node supporting an on-premise cluster is more complicated to calculate but possible to estimate using the method proposed in this article.
-Once you estimate the value of an on-premise Kubernetes node, Kubecost can help you monitor your cluster’s costs with cost allocation reports, cost alerts, and health checks.
+On the other hand, the sunk cost of a node supporting an on-premises cluster is more complicated to calculate but possible to estimate using the method proposed in this article.
+Once you estimate the value of an on-premises Kubernetes node, Kubecost can help you monitor your cluster’s costs with cost allocation reports, cost alerts, and health checks.
 Kubecost’s functionality allows you to safely strike a perfect balance between your cluster’s performance and cost.